martindsouza/ws-logger/intro.md

 order by id desc;
 ```

-Take some time to look at all the information that is stored.
-You should notice quite a lot of information that is stored from a very basic call that we did in the Hello World example.
+You should notice quite a lot of information that is stored from a very basic call that was done in the `Hello World` example.

 You usually only need to see recent logs and as such the following query will be used throughout the rest of the workshop: